 In the home and garden control products category we currently sell and market several leading home and garden care products, including household insecticides, insect repellent, herbicides, garden and indoor plant foods and plant care treatments.
 We offer a broad array of household insecticides such as spider, roach and ant killer, flying insect killer, insect foggers, wasp and hornet killer, flea and tick control products and roach and ant baits.
 We also manufacture and market a complete line of insect repellent products that provide protection from insects, especially mosquitoes.
 These products include both personal repellents, such as aerosols, pump sprays and wipes as well as area repellents, such as yard sprays, citronella candles and torches.
-Our largest brands in the insect control category include Hot Shot, Cutter and Repel.
-Our herbicides, garden and indoor plant foods and plant care treatment brands include Spectracide, Real-Kill and Garden Safe.
+Our largest brands in the insect control category include Hot Shot, Cutter, Repel, Black Flag and TAT.
+Our herbicides brands include Spectracide, Real-Kill and Garden Safe.
 We have positioned ourselves as the value alternative for consumers who want products that are comparable to, but sold at lower prices than, premium-priced brands.